biohackathon-japan/bh23-WikiPathways/paper/paper.md

   * How to make use of Pathway Figure OCR https://pfocr.wikipathways.org/ (in WikiPathways https://www.wikipathways.org/) extracted from PMC
   * Functional annotation of no-model organisms’ genes in omic scale

 # Outcomes

-* Give a lecture on how to use PathVisio, a tool for drawing, editing, and analyzing biological pathways. (pico to all)
+- Give a lecture on how to use [PathVisio](https://pathvisio.org), a tool for drawing, editing, and analyzing biological pathways. (pico to all)
-  * In some environments (M1 Mac, Ventura 13.4.1), we could not install it following the existing documentation (especially the Java 8 setup), so we hacked a way to install it in those environments and posted an issue on it’s GitHub repository to have them reflected. (ono)
+    - In a particular environment (M1 Mac, Ventura 13.4.1), we could not install it following the [existing documentation](https://pathvisio.org/downloads) (especially the Java 8 setup), so we hacked a way to install it in those environments and [posted an issue](https://github.com/PathVisio/pathvisio/issues/195) on [it's GitHub repository](https://github.com/PathVisio/pathvisio) so that it could be reflected. (ono)
-* Create (or edit) and publish several pathway diagrams using PathVisio
+- Create (or edit) and publish several pathway diagrams using PathVisio
-  * Representative anthocyanin biosynthetic pathway (WP5391) (Bono)
+    - Representative anthocyanin biosynthetic pathway ([WP5391](https://www.wikipathways.org/pathways/WP5391.html)) (Bono)
-  * CBD synthetic pathway (WP5392) (Oishi)
+    - CBD synthetic pathway ([WP5392](https://www.wikipathways.org/pathways/WP5392.html)) (Oishi)
-  * Network map of SARS-CoV-2 signaling pathway (WP5115) (Ono)
+    - Network map of SARS-CoV-2 signaling pathway ([WP5115](https://www.wikipathways.org/pathways/WP5115.html)) (Ono)

 ![Caption for BioHackrXiv logo figure](./biohackrxiv.png)